Islandora-Devops/islectl/docs/docs/index.md

 `islectl` provides many commands that all work the same whether you're running `islectl` from your laptop to interact with your local development environment, or if you're accessing a remote server that is running ISLE.

+If all of your ISLE contexts are remote, you do not even need docker installed on your local machine.

 ## Learn more

 You can learn more about installing `islectl` and the commands the tool provides in the [Getting started](./install/) and [Commands](./commands/) sections.